EDVTAZ/BProtoHW/spec/spec.md

 * Replay or modify messages
 * Send messages in the name of someone else

+### We trust the server to
+* Store and forward messages in the order they arrived
+* Correctly dismiss messages, that have incorrect sequence numbers
+	* This is needed in order to ensure that every client receives the same message, if there is a sequence number collision
+	* The server can't verify the authenticity of the sequence number, that is done in every client
+* Apply the current time to messages as a timestamp

 ## Capabilities

 * The attacker knows the public key of every user (as do every user)
-* The attacker can be a user invited to a number of channels (in this case we want to protect channels that she is not part of, and the source of the messages)
+* The attacker can be a user invited to a number of channels
+	* in this case we want to protect channels that she is not part of
+	* in the channel that she is part of, we ensure the authenticity of the source of the messages and the order of the messages
 * The attacker has man-in-the-middle positions in every link and can view, modify and delay (for an indefinite period of time) messages
-* The attacker can view all data that is available to the server
+* The attacker can view all data that is available to the server except the secret keys of the server
+	* If the attacker can access the secret keys of the server, the ordering and timestamps of the messages may be modified, but the content of the messages will remain hidden and won't be replayable

 # Security requirements

-## Attacker that isn't part of any channel
-* Can't view, modify or send messages
-* Can't invite users to channels that the attacker isn't part of

-## Attacker that is part of some channels
+## Attacker
 * Can't view, modify or send messages in channels she isn't part of
 * Can only send messages in her own name in the channels she is part of
 * Can't invite users to channels that the attacker isn't part of